marionikolov17/Sequelize-Migrations-ExpressJS/README.md

 ```
 *When running this command don't focus on the '--attributes', just add some attributes in order for the command to be successful and later on
 this attributes will be edited manually from us.* <br />
+You will get two **.js** files.
+One in the 'migrations' folder and one in the 'models' folder.
+You must edit the files to **.ts** files and
+copy the structure I have written in the previous models and migrations, becuase otherwise it will throw errors!